 The closest airport is the Naples airport, located about 1-2 hours from the coast depending on what town or area you decide to stay.
 The airport is decently sized and seems to have a fair amount of flights going in and out daily.
 Unfortunately, there are no closer airports and thus, it does require a bit of extra effort to get all the way to the coast.
 If in Italy, there are trains and buses from other towns as an option.
 I would not recommend driving as many towns have restricted zones where only permitted vehicles can drive, but these areas are not easily identified.
-The roads near and in the Amalfi Coast are also very windy and single lane roads.
+The roads near and in the Amalfi Coast are also very windy and single lane roads and parking is scarce (usually just roadside parking).
 In order to get to the coast, there are a few different options:

 There is a bus (Curreri) that goes directly from the airport to Sorrento bus station.
 This costs 10 euros/ticket.

-Requires a taxi from the airport to the train station (about 20 euros to the central train station) OR catching the shuttle bus that goes to the train station.
-Then you would catch the Circumvesuviana train (about 3.50 euros / ticket) from Napoli Garibaldi Station to Sorrento main station.
+From the airport, you can catch a taxi from the airport to the train station (about 20 euros to the central train station) or can take the shuttle bus that goes to the train station.
+At the train station, you then catch the Circumvesuviana train (about 3.50 euros / ticket) from Napoli Garibaldi Station to Sorrento main station.
 The trip lasts about 1 hour and the train station is near the center of town.
 From here, depending on where you are staying, you can take a bus to other areas on the island, stay in Sorrento, or take a taxi.

-Can take a shuttle bus or taxi from the airport to Mole Beverello port in Naples and take the ferry to Sorrento.
+Take the shuttle bus or taxi from the airport to Mole Beverello port in Naples and then catch the ferry to Sorrento.
 The ferry takes about 40 minutes and costs about 13 euros

-I would not recommend renting a car as the roads are winding and it just adds stress to your trip.
+I would not recommend renting a car as the roads are winding.
 Parking can also be an issue, especially in Positano as most places are just roadside parking.
-On the other hand, if you have experience with scooters, it can be a good option BUT it would not be somewhere I would want to learn to ride a scooter due to the winding roads, crazy drivers, single lane roads and overall cliffside turns.
-The benefit of scooters are that they give you more flexibility in hopping from town to town and are much easier to find parking for
+On the other hand, if you have experience with scooters, it can be a good option but would not be somewhere I would want to learn to ride a scooter due to the single lane roads, crazy drivers, and overall cliffside turns.
+The benefit of scooters are that they give you more flexibility in hopping from town to town and are much easier to find parking

-There are a lot of different options on where to stay on the Amalfi Coast.
+There are many options on where to stay on the Amalfi Coast.
 It depends largely on what you are looking to do, flexibility, budget, time of year, and priorities.

-Town located just off the Amalfi Coast, but is the largest town that many people use as a hub to visit different towns on the coast as there are buses and ferries that connect it to many towns.
-It is often the most affordable and offers the most options due to its comparative size.
+Located just off the Amalfi Coast, Sorrento is the largest town and one that many people use as a hub to visit different towns.
+Its location and access to buses and ferries make it a default location for many when visiting the Amalfi Coast.
+It lacks the charm other towns have, but provides ease and convenience and is often the most affordable with more options.

 First town on the Amalfi Coast and a very picturesque cliff-side town.
 Also likely one of the most expensive options

 This is a smaller, much less touristy town about 20 minutes from Positano.
 This is where we stayed and I would stay here again in a heartbeat.
 Despite being there in busy season, the town did not feel over crowded at all and had a very local feel.
 Our airbnb hosts were phenomenal and we stayed up the hill a bit with a gorgeous view over the water and coast.
-It was a convenient location because it is between Positano and Amalfi, making it possible to take a bus, ferry or taxi around.
+It is a very convenient location as it sits between Positano and Amalfi, making it possible to take a bus, ferry or taxi around.
 It was also much more affordable than Positano.

-Island off the coast that requires a ferry to get to from one of the towns and also pricey.
-I personally would not have wanted to stay here just because of the amount of time it would take to travel from the airport to get to Capri.
-It also requires you to take a ferry anytime you want to visit any of the Amalfi Coast towns and villages
+Island off the coast that requires a ferry to get to from one of the towns and is also known for being more expensive.
+I would not have wanted to stay here due to the amount of time it would take to travel from the airport to get to Capri and the extra effort required to visit any of the coastal villages as it requires a ferry every time.

-Smaller hill side town.
-We considered staying here, but it is on the outskirts and would have required a fair amount of traveling to get to other areas that we wanted to see
+Smaller hillside town.
+This is another town we considered, but it sits on the outskirts and would have required a fair amount of traveling to get to other areas that we wanted to see.

-10 minute walk from Spiaggia Grande, and often less crowded as it does not offer the picturesque famous Positano view, but more space
+10 minute walk from Spiaggia Grande, and often less crowded with more beach space as it does not offer the picturesque famous Positano view

 Take the funicular up from the base for an area to walk around with shops, restaurants and a nice view